mfranzke/loading-attribute-polyfill/README.md

 ### Wordpress

-Nico23 has developed a Wordpress plugin: <https://wordpress.org/plugins/native-lazyload-polyfill/>
+Nico23 has developed a Wordpress plugin: <https://wordpress.org/plugins/native-lazyload-polyfill/> (which is much better than the one by Google !)

 ### PHP Twig Extension